RomainDusi/Echo-Perdue-Dans-Les-Abysses/README.md

 python Echo.py
 ```

-The main file to lauch the game is "Echo.py".
+The main file to launch the game is "Echo.py".

 ## Contact